Wedding Planner Template: What to Look For (And What Most Templates Miss)

 - Post-wedding to-do list (thank-you notes, name change, etc.)

 What most free templates miss: Post-wedding tasks.
 Name changes, thank-you notes, and vendor reviews are easy to forget.
+Our post-wedding checklist for thank-yous and legal name changes covers everything you need to wrap up after the big day.

 Stop Googling.
 Start Planning.